Silas Younkin was born on Dec. 28, 1844 at Paddytown, Upper Turkeyfoot Township, Somerset County, PA, the son of Henry F. and Mary (King) Younkin.

 Suffering for years from hardening of the arteries, heart disease and hypertension, Homer was felled by a heart attack and passed away on Oct.
 14, 1958 at the age of 67 while in Addison Township.

-Beatrice survived alone for another 16 years.
+Beatrice survived alone in Confluence for another 16 years.
 She died in her son's home on March 25, 1974 at the age of 84.
 Her remains were lowered into eternal repose in the burying ground of the Confluence Baptist Church, with Rev. Arthur Gotjen preaching the funeral service, and an obituary appearing in the Somerset Daily American.